azawawi/perl6-memoize/README.md

 ## Plan

+- Add None to strategy to disable cache eviction and cache size limitation
+- Determine tunable cache size statistics
 - Add a pluggable architecture to cache expiry.
-- Determine tunable cache size statistics

 > perlpilot: it would be interesting if you could pass the thing that handles the caching as a parameter, but perhaps only as an academic exercise.